grokify/go-idmef/README.md

 Use the `go-idmef` (`idmef`) package structs to create the `idmef.Message` struct and then call `xml.Marshal()` or `idmef.Message.Bytes()`.

 Example messages from the RFC are available in the [`testdata` folder](testdata) in both XML and Go code.
+These are compared in the tests](unmarshal/)

 ### Parsing